 Our approach uses cross-curricular themes with the teachers and early years’ educators being aware of the areas of learning and related subjects that offers a wealth of experiences which encourages children to be enthused about their own learning.
 Using this knowledge, we extend the child’s learning and ensure that each child has access to a rich range of opportunities for learning and development.

-To find out more about our approach to learning in the Early Years please read our policy,
+To find out more about our approach to learning in the Early Years please read our policy and curriculum maps.

 Early Years Policy (Summer 2021)